 1) Is it safe?

 2) Does it work?
 What is the proof that it works?
 For medications it’s multiple trials that are reproducible and show (usually) a clinically significant difference in cure/length of disease/significant decrease in morbidity or mortality.
 In some cases it is a change in a surrogate end point.
 Do the natural products have the same level of proof?
 Of note, a celebrity spokesperson or the fact an infomercial exists isn’t proof.
-In my mind if someone is saying that “studies show…” then they should be able at some point to tell you where to find the studies.
+In my mind if someone is saying that “studies show…” then they should be able at some point to tell you where to find the studies, or provide the references themselves.
 Obscure or non peer reviewed journals don’t count.
 Nor should there only be one study showing benefit (it should be a really compelling article if there is only one).

 3) What are the alternatives?